Skip to content

 Parallel Numba

-• Most Numba-compiled functions were rewritten to process columns in parallel using automatic parallelization with @jit, which can be enabled by a single command.
-Best suited for lightweight functions applied on wide arrays.
+• Most Numba-compiled functions have been rewritten to process columns in parallel using automatic parallelization with @jit.
+You can enable this with a single command.
+This approach is best for lightweight functions that are applied to wide arrays.

 Benchmark the rolling mean without and with parallelization